 Tips for Building Credit as an Authorized User

 - Be careful who you collaborate with: Don’t try this approach unless you’re 100% confident in the primary cardholder’s ability to pay his or her debts responsibly.

-- Know how to remove your authorized user account: You can usually remove your account by contacting the credit card issuer.
+- Know how to remove your authorized user status from an account: You can usually remove your name from an account by contacting the credit card issuer.

 Use a Credit Builder Loan

 Like secured credit cards, credit builder loans cater to credit beginners or those looking to repair their credit scores.

 They’re quite a bit different than normal loans.
 Instead of receiving a lump sum of money and then repaying the lender for that amount plus interest, the financial institution issues you a loan but puts the money into some sort of account — usually either a savings account or a CD.
 Then, you make a fixed monthly payment to the lender.